kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 - soft zone is like blade of grass, can survive in hurrican like winds
     - [[Sandals|dendron://kevin-public/me.mm.sandals]]
     - mental resilience
+- always look for ways to become stronger

 ### 6 - the downward spirla
 - the first mistake is not the one that sinks you, its what follows
+- momentum is real
+- beware of downward spiral
 - ![[Presence as Parallel Lines|dendron://kevin-public/me.mm.presence-as-parallel-lines]]

 ### 7 - changing voice